 Lie detection Systems

-While body language has been in focus for detecting lies, voice may be more accurate to detect lies than merely observing the behaviour.
-Voice analysis softwares perform layered voice analyzes in order to determine the different stress levels associated with the voice, emotional reactions and cognitive processes associated with the subject’s voices.
+While body language has been in focus for detecting lies, voice may be more accurate to detect lies than merely observing the behavior.
+Voice analysis software systems perform layered voice analyses in order to determine the different stress levels associated with the voice, emotional reactions and cognitive processes associated with the subject’s voices.
 Different researches carried out show that frequencies within the human voice affect honesty.

 Applications of Text Emotion Detection